Samsung Gear Fit

 Samsung stated that their Gear Fit is the "world's first" wearable device with a curved Super AMOLED touch display.
-It is smaller and lighter than the Gear 2 and Gear 2 Neo smartwatches, and is focused on health.
+In May 2015, the USPTO granted Samsung design patent D730,342 covering the Gear Fit's form factor.
+It is smaller and lighter than the Gear 2 and its Neo model, and is focused on health.
 It features a 1.84-inch Super AMOLED display with a 432x128 pixel resolution.
 The Gear Fit comes with a pedometer, heart rate monitor, and a sleep monitor.

-A 210mAh battery powers the Samsung Gear Fit, which gives a typical usage of 3 to 4 days and up to 5 days with low usage.
+A 210 mAh battery powers the Gear Fit, which gives a typical usage of 3 to 4 days and up to 5 days with low usage.
 The watch body measures 23.4 × 57.4 × 11.95 mm and it weighs 27 g.

-Samsung introduced the Gear Fit to the market on April 11, 2014.

-In June 2016, Samsung announced its new Samsung Gear Fit 2.
-The activity tracker is the follow-up to the original Gear Fit, released in 2014.
+On June 2, 2016, Samsung announced its new Gear Fit 2.
+The activity tracker is the follow-up to the original Gear Fit.
 The new wristband has an updated design, built-in GPS, and the ability to automatically recognize certain activities, an increasingly common feature in fitness bands and watches.